Skip to main content

 What Are Shared Proxies?

-Where shared proxies fit in the proxy ecosystem — why people use them, what they’re good for, and what sets them apart as a distinct category from dedicated and semi-dedicated alternatives.
+Where shared proxies fit in the proxy ecosystem — how they work, what they're good for, their pros and cons, and when to upgrade to dedicated proxies.

 What Is a Shared Proxy?